Scott Flinders

-Scott Liam Flinders (born 12 June 1986) is an English professional footballer who is the goalkeeper coach for club Barnsley.
+Scott Liam Flinders (born 12 June 1986) is an English former professional footballer who is the goalkeeper coach for club Barnsley.

 Flinders has played for Barnsley, Crystal Palace, Gillingham, Brighton & Hove Albion, Yeovil Town, Blackpool, Falkirk, Hartlepool United, York City, Macclesfield Town and Cheltenham Town.
 He has also played for the England national under-20 team.

 Club career

 Barnsley

 Born in Rotherham, South Yorkshire, Flinders started out at Barnsley, making his first-team debut in 2005, when he replaced the injured Ross Turnbull in the Barnsley goal.
 He made an instant impression, and played eleven matches in the next three months.

 In the 2005–06 season, he was picked to play for a "Football League XI", in a match against their Italian counterparts.
 He went back to being second choice at Barnsley, this time to Nick Colgan and was an unused substitute in Barnsley's play-off final win against Swansea City.
 Because of this, he only made a few more league and cup appearances in which he again impressed, leading to trials at Chelsea and Wigan Athletic.
 Flinders moved to Crystal Palace as part of a deal that took Sam Togwell to Barnsley in the summer of 2006.